Towards robust quantitative photoacoustic tomography via learned iterative methods: Quantitative photoacoustic tomography

 where $d_k$ is the length of the $k$th edge in the mesh used, between nodes $x_p$ and $x_t$, and $E$ is the total number of edges in the mesh.
 The gradients for the update rules \eqref{eq:GD_update}-\eqref{eq:quasi_update} are now not defined, and to minimize \eqref{eq:min_problem}, more complex iterative methods need to be used.

-For a practical use of the updates \eqref{eq:GD_update}-\eqref{eq:quasi_update}, the optical parameters need to be strictly positive between the iterations.
-To impose positivity, one can consider a logarithmically scaled solution space $\widetilde{x} = \mathrm{log}(x)$ and computing the respective Jacobian as $\widetilde{J}_k = J_k\mathrm{diag}(x^{(k)})$.

-The convergence of the introduced classical iterative methods depends on the selection heuristics of the step length $\beta_k$.
-As the optimal step length can be challenging and computationally slow to find for a nonlinear problem \eqref{eq:min_problem}, it is common to implement an inexact line search.
-Also, note that, for a nonlinear minimization problem, such as \eqref{eq:min_problem}, there are no general methods to choose a suitable regularization parameter $\alpha$, and it is often determined by sieving for feasible value.
+The convergence of the introduced classical iterative methods depends on the selection rules of the step length $\beta_k$, which can be challenging and computationally slow to find for nonlinear problems \cite{kaltenbacher2008iterative}.
+Also, note that, for a nonlinear minimization problem, such as \eqref{eq:min_problem}, there are no general methods to choose a suitable regularization parameter $\alpha$, and it is often determined by hand-tuning.

-In some cases, the absorbed energy density data can have a very large range of values, possibly slowing the convergence of the iterative methods.
-To overcome this, the log-scaled data space has been used to improve the convergence.
-For log-scaled data space, the Jacobian of log$(F(x^{(k)}))$ is calculated as diag$(1/F(x^{(k)}))J_k$, where $J_k$ was the Jacobian of $F(x^{(k)})$.